HenrikBengtsson/matrixStats/revdep/problems.md

 ## In both

 *   checking re-building of vignette outputs ...
-WARNING
+NOTE
     ```
     Error(s) in re-building vignettes:
       ...